Wilfrida-Were/website/_posts/2024-06-11-LeveragingAIToolsforYourDatascienceJourney.md

 <a id="exploring-tools-and-techniques"></a>
 ## Exploring Tools and Techniques

-* **Researching Tools**: Leverage AI assistants to research popular programming languages (Python, R), data visualization libraries (Matplotlib, Seaborn), and database management systems (SQL).
+* **Researching Tools**: Leverage AI assistants to research popular programming languages (Python, R), data visualisation libraries (Matplotlib, Seaborn), and database management systems (SQL).

 * **AI's Role**: You can use AI to generate code snippets or functions to understand the syntax and functionality.
 I always customize the code to fit my specific data format and then debug it thoroughly to ensure it works as intended.